emileaben/asnames/README.md

    * contributor: github ID of the person contributing the name
    * as name: The name for this ASN (according to the contributor)

 It is possible that multiple names appear for a single ASN.
 In that case it's up to you to decide for the logic.

 A few suggestions: Either you prefer a contributor, or you pick the first name that you find.

+I've added 'alternative' (for instance shorter, but less descriptive) names so you can experiment with this.

+For contributors: If you think your name is better then all other names listed already, please put it above the other names for the same AS (but keep the ASNs numerically ordered)